 8) Like and comment on people’s comments when they leave one of your posts and articles.
 It’s a polite way to acknowledge that they’ve taken the time

 So… please connect with me on Linkedin and leave me a note when you do.
-I’d love to know how my thoughts have helped you to network and connect on Linkedin.
+I’d love to know which one of my thoughts helped show you how to network and connect on Linkedin.

 By Ludwina Dautovic